eporetsky/PhosBoost/README.md

 To conduct the DIAMOND pairwise sequence alignment analysis step, we need the subject (phosphosite database) fasta file and positive site list and the query (predicted phosphosites) fasta file.

 ```
-# $1 - Name of the fasta file to be queried against the database
+# $1 - Name of the fasta file to be queried against the database (without .fasta ending)
-# $2 - Name of the database queired, requires both fasta and site files
+# $2 - Name of the queried database, requires both a fasta (without .fasta ending) and a sites file (without .sites ending) with matching names
 # $3 - Window size (recommended 15 residues on each side of the phosphosite producing a window size of 31)

 sbatch infer.sh name qPTMplants 15